Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical part.
+Your air conditioner’s compressor is an important part.
 As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 • An overheated compressor.